Table of Contents

 Fruits, usually entire with pedicel attached; mericarps, upto about 10 mm, long and 4 mm. broad, five sided with a wider commissural surface, tapering slightly towards base and apex, crowned with a conical stylopod, glabrous, greenish or yellowish-brown with five paler prominent primary ridges; endosperm, orthospermous.
 Taste and smell, sweetish and aromatic.

-As a condiment, the seeds of plant are used.
+As a condiment, the seeds of the plant is used.
 The fruits ripen in September, stems are cut with sickles and put up in loose sheaves to dry in sun.
 On drying, fruits are beaten out in a cloth in sun, cleaned by winnowing and collected.
 Dried fennel seeds are aromatic, anise-flavored spice, brown or green in colour when fresh and slowly turns dull grey as the seed ages.

 - Part(s) used for medicinal purpose: Fennel oil (extracted from the ripe fruit) and the dried ripe fruit or seeds